You don't want to spend a ton of money on an expensive knife. This is why you're looking for the best chef's knives under 100 dollars.

 - Graceful handle design with a smooth, satiny blade finish.

-- Not as sharp out of the box as some other chef knives on the list
+- Not as sharp out of the box as some other affordable chef's knives on the list

 The J.A.
-Henckels International is an exceptional knife for its price of around $65.
+Henckels International is an exceptional German stainless steel knife for its price of around $65.